 A Certified Public Accountant (CPA) is someone who has passed the NASBA Uniform CPA exam in one of the US states and jurisdictions and subsequently received licensure to practice public accountancy in that locality.
 The license itself is issued by the American Institute of Certified Public Accountants (AICPA.)
 Although the prerequisites differ from state to state, there are certain basic requirements for licensure, such as receiving at least 75% for each section of the CPA exam within an 18-month window, meeting the 150 semester hour requirement and fulfilling some sort of work experience requirement.

 What is a CFP?

-A Certified Financial Planner (CFP) is someone who has received licensure from the Certified Financial Planner Board of Standards, Inc. This qualifies them to help their clients to manage their personal finances, estates and investments.
+A Certified Financial Planner (CFP) is someone who has received certification from the Certified Financial Planner Board of Standards, Inc. This qualifies them to help their clients to manage their personal finances, estates and investments.
 This is also often referred to as assisting with ‘wealth management.’
-Some examples of the areas tat they assist with include retirement plans, debt management, investment options, insurance, tax advisement and retirement planning.
+Some examples of the areas that they assist with include retirement plans, debt management, investment options, insurance, tax advisement and retirement planning.
 Although they overlap in some ways, the primary difference between a CFA and a CFP is that a CFA focuses on investment management for institutions and businesses while the CFP is designed around holistic financial planning for individuals.
 The CFP is also considered to be an easier exam than the CFA.

 |4-part exam||2-part exam, both on one day|